nf-core/ampliseq/docs/troubleshooting.md

 ## Input files not found

-If no file or less files than expected are picked up then something is wrong with your input file declaration (path) or with the naming of the files.
+If no file or less files than expected are picked up then something is wrong with the input file declaration (path) or with the naming of the files.

 1. The path specified by `--reads` must be enclosed in quotes (`'` or `"`)
 2. The files have to follow the naming sheme specified by `--extension` (default: `"/*_R{1,2}_001.fastq.gz"`)